Khorezm Uzbekistan Travel Guide

 Reconfirm your flight or train times the day before departure.

-Reconfirm your flight or train times the day prior to leaving.
+Reconfirm your flight or train times the day before departure.
 This stops unexpected delays.

 Always carry digital and physical copies of your essential documents.